Capital punishment by the United States federal government: Military executions

-The United States military has executed 135 people since 1916.
-The most recent person to be executed by the military is U.S. Army Private John A. Bennett, executed on April 13, 1961, for child rape and attempted murder.
-Since the end of the Civil War in 1865, only one person has been executed for a purely military offense: Private Eddie Slovik, who was executed on January 31, 1945, after being convicted of desertion.
+Capital punishment in the United States military has a long history and has been a sentencing option for varied crimes since the founding of the United States.
+Between 1942 and 1961, a total of 160 soldiers convicted of criminal offences are known to have been executed by the US military, most of these during World War II.
+This figure does not include individuals executed by the US military for varied contraventions of the laws of war during wartime.
+Of the 160 known executions of American soldiers between 1942 and 1961, 141 were carried out between 1942 and January 1946.
+Between 1954 and 1961, ten individuals were executed under terms of the Uniform Code of Military Justice the last being U.S. Army Private John A. Bennett, executed on April 13, 1961, for child rape and attempted murder.
+As of 2025, no military executions have been carried out since 1961.
+The last soldier executed for the purely military offence of desertion was Private Eddie Slovik, who was executed on January 31, 1945.

 For offenses related to their service, members of the military are usually tried in courts-martial that apply the Uniform Code of Military Justice (UCMJ) and may order the death penalty as a possible sentence for some crimes.
 Military commissions may also be established in the field in time of war to expeditiously try and sentence enemy military personnel under the UCMJ for certain offenses.
 Controversially, the Military Commissions Act of 2009 allows military commissions to try and sentence "'alien unprivileged enemy belligerent[s]'" accused of having "'engaged in'" or "'purposefully and materially support[ed] hostilities'" against the United States or its allies, without the benefit of some UCMJ protections.
 In a military commission trial, the death penalty may only be imposed in case of a unanimous verdict and sentencing decision.